How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 Attorney Fees

 Here’s where the big numbers come in.
 Attorney fees for setting up a trust typically range from $1,000 to $5,000.
 Complex estates can push this even higher.
-But remember, you’re paying for expertise and peace of mind.
+Remember that you’re paying for professional knowledge and peace of mind.

 Ongoing Maintenance Costs